ymotoba/PagerSlidingTabStrip/README.md

  * `pstsPaddingMiddle` If true, the tabs start at the middle of the view (Like Newsstand google app).

-*Almost all attributes have their respective getters and setters to change them at runtime* , open an issue if you miss any.
+*Almost all attributes have their respective getters and setters to change them at runtime*.
+Please open an issue if you find any are missing.

 # Developed By